 ‘Purchasing Carbisdale was spontaneous’: Meet London barrister Samantha Kane, who just bought a Scottish castle for more than £1m

-Samantha Kane is the new owner of historic Carbisdale Castle in Sutherland
+Samantha Kane bought Carbisdale Castle in 2022.

-Samantha Kane is the new owner of historic Carbisdale Castle in Sutherland
+Samantha Kane bought Carbisdale Castle in 2022.

 The new owner of Carbisdale Castle says she fell in love with the historic landmark on first sight and now dreams of restoring it to its former glory.